stolostron/rhacm-docs/about/architecture.md

 ## Governance and risk

-Governance and risk is the term used to define the processes used to manage security and compliance.
-After you configure a Red Hat Advanced Cluster Management for Kubernetes hub cluster and a managed cluster, you can view and create policies for Red Hat Advanced Cluster Management for Kubernetes with templates from the _Governance and risk_ page.
-For more information see, [Governance and risk](../security/compliance_intro.md).
+Governance and risk is the term used to define the processes used to manage security and compliance from a central interface page.
+After you configure a Red Hat Advanced Cluster Management for Kubernetes hub cluster and a managed cluster, you can view and create policies with the Advanced Cluster Management policy framework.
+For more information see, [Security](../security/security_intro.md).

 See [Red Hat Advanced Cluster Management for Kubernetes installation](../install/install_overview.md) to prepare your cluster and get configuration information.
 See the [components](components.md) topic to learn more about what is installed with the product.